Pyrotheum1702/Pyrotheum1702/README.md

-- 👋 Hi, I’m @Pyrotheum1702
-- Im a Software Engineer.
+- I'm a Software Engineer.